Madison-SDC/PeerToPeer/README.md

 ## Package: network

-For handling the opening and graceful closing of socket communication.
+*For handling the opening and graceful closing of socket communication.*

 ### ConnectionManager

 Keeps track of all connections and allows you to open new ones.

+### ConnectionEstablisher

+Handles the initialization of Sockets, whether the connection is being initialized from a ServerSocket or not.

-### SocketListener
+### Connection

-Opens a ServerSocket if one doesn't exist for the port, then polls for incoming traffic
-on the resulting Socket.
 Threaded.

-### SocketSender

-Attempts to establish a connection to an ip & port pair (can timeout)
-then polls for incoming traffic.
-Threaded.
+Polling on the ObjectInputStream, has the ability to write output over ObjectOuputStream.